flamapy/flamapy_docs/index.md

 * **PySAT Integration**: Utilizes the PySAT metasolver, offering access to more than ten distinct solvers.
 This diversity allows for optimal solution finding across various complex scenarios.

-* **BDD Integration**: Utilizes the CUBDD metasolver, offering efficient variability model analysis for some operations.
+* **BDD Integration**: Utilizes the CU-BDD metasolver, offering efficient variability model analysis for some operations.

 ### <i class="fa-brands fa-searchengin"></i> Easy to use, easy to integrate

-* **Easy-to-usa facade**: Designed with capabilities to analyse modes in python with just a line of code.
+* **Easy-to-use python facade**: Designed with capabilities to analyse modes in Python with just a line of code.
 * **Command line direct use**: Easy to inegrate in any ecosystem.
 * **WASM support**: Run analysis in your browser.
-Currently, both flamapy and pysat are wasm compatible.
+Currently, both {% include flamapy.html %} and PySAT are WASM compatible.
 Enable analysis with 0 configuration process.
-* **REST/SWAGGER available**: Integrate the tool in yours by means of a robust backend Rest API.
+* **REST / SWAGGER available**: Integrate the tool in yours by means of a robust backend Rest API.

+### <i class="fa-solid fa-calculator"></i> Large set of operations

+You can find all set operations [here](/framework/operations/)

 {: .fs-6 .fw-300 }

 ---